skyvers/skyve-dev-guide/chapters/appendix.md

   requires a 'strong' password (remember this password as you will need it later), untick the 'Enforce password expiration' and the 'User must change password at next login'
-* On the same dialog box, choose Default database as skyve, now go to Server Roles on left hand pane and tick 'sysadmin', then go to User Mapping and tick 'skyve' and finally, click the _OK_ button down the bottom right.
+* On the same dialog box, choose Default database as 'skyve', now go to Server Roles on left hand pane and tick 'sysadmin', then go to User Mapping and tick 'skyve' and finally, click the _OK_ button down the bottom right.
 * If you've just installed SQL server, you will need to specify the port for this